GsTYPO3/base-packages/README.md

                     preview.png
                 templates/
                     skeletons/
+                        10.4/
                         11.5/
+                        share/
             composer.json
 ```

 ### The Manifest (`composer.json`)

-The `composer.json` contains the edge information about the base package and
+The `composer.json` contains the edge information about the Base Package.
-must be of type `typo3-base-package`.

-An example `composer.json` can be found in the [template](.template/composer.json).
-Here is a description of the various keys in `extra.typo3/base-package`.
+Here is a description of the known keys in `extra.typo3/base-package`.

 #### The `title` property